SimonGoring/tilia-manual/docs/edit_data.rst

 Once you click *OK*, navigate to the appropriate file and click okay.
 The chronology will be added to the Data tab.

-Some issues may arise in doing this:
+Common Issues:

-I’ve added my chronology, but the ages don’t appear:
+*I’ve imported my chronology, but the ages don’t appear in the Data spreadsheet!*
-  This may be the result of a chronology whose depths aren’t aligned with the reported depths in the Tilia file.
-In the case that
+  The usual cause of this error is a misalignment between the depths of samples in Tilia's Data spreadsheet and the depths listed in _ages.txt file outputted by Bacon or Clam.
+Tilia looks for exact matches, so e.g. if the depths of samples in the Tilia file are 0.5 10.5 20.5... and the depths in the ..._ages.txt file are 1 2 3 4 5 6 .... then there are no exact matches and no ages will be imported into the Tilia file.
+There are a couple of possible workarounds (e.g. hand-editing the _ages.txt file) but usually the best solution is to rerun Bacon or Clam with a _depths.txt input file that contains all the depths listed in the Data spreadsheet.
+Bacon or Clam will then output an _ages.txt file that should import cleanly into Tilia, suing the steps above.

 Copying an Existing Spreadsheet